 Brian Kelly coached 40 games at Cincinnati, and this was the only conference loss by 20 points or more.
-For reference, Tommy Tuberville has done that in both conference games so far this season.
+For reference, Tommy Tuberville did that in the first two conference games of the 2016 season alone.

 The Bearcats bounced back from the loss, beating #24 South Florida, #20 West Virginia, and #20 Pittsburgh in the next four games.
 They finished the season 11–3 after a loss to Virginia Tech in the Orange Bowl.

 November 7, 2009 — UC 47, UConn 45

 The Bearcats magical 2009 season saw them finish a perfect 12–0, but they nearly slipped up at home against a tough UConn team.